jenktruong/church-student-survey/README.md

 - Outreach (social media, publicity, campus activities, interfaith events)
 - Social Justice (fundraisers, mission trips, etc.)

+In this survey, we also asked people what methods of contact they prefer for news and announcements (email, social media, phone).

 ## Data Sources

 Dataset for survey results were randomly generated using [Mockaroo](https://mockaroo.com/).